In Too Deep (Dead or Alive song)

-"In Too Deep" is a song by English pop band Dead or Alive.
-It was included on their 1985 studio album Youthquake, and was remixed for release as the third single to be taken from the album in June 1985.
-The choice of song was criticised by producer Pete Waterman, who felt it strayed too far from the formula of the band's mega-hit, "You Spin Me Round (Like A Record)".

-It peaked at No. 14 in the UK Singles Chart, No. 61 in Germany and No. 31 in Australia.
+"In Too Deep" is a song by the English pop band Dead or Alive.
+It was included on their second studio album Youthquake (1985), and was remixed for release as the third single.
+The choice of song was criticised by producer Pete Waterman, who felt it strayed too far from the formula of the band's mega-hit, "You Spin Me Round (Like a Record)".
+It peaked at No. 14 in the UK singles chart, No. 61 in Germany and No. 31 in Australia.
+Chris Heath of Smash Hits praised the song, saying "it's quite good".